Herbal Remedies for OCD

 • Genetics – Studies have found that if you have a close relative (i.e. parent, sibling, or child) with OCD, you’re at a higher risk of developing the condition. ⁵

-Still, if you believe you’re struggling with OCD, it’s important to consult a doctor.
+Still, if you believe you struggle with OCD, it’s important to consult a doctor.
 While these causes may be a good indication, scientists still don’t fully understand how OCD forms within the brain.

 Best Herbal Remedies for OCD

-Since traditional treatment isn’t always efficient, many are turning to herbal remedies for OCD.
+Since traditional treatment isn’t always efficient, many turn to herbal remedies for OCD.
 If you’re new to holistic medicine, it can be difficult to know where to start.
-We’ve compiled a list of the best supplements for OCD in order to help you find exactly what you need:
+We’ve compiled a list of the best supplements for OCD to help you find exactly what you need:

 1.)
 St. John’s Wort

-In a 2014 study, 12 people with OCD were given St. John’s Wort in substitute of OCD medication. ⁷ Not only was this effective in reducing symptoms but also had just as much of an effect as selective serotonin reuptake inhibitors (SSRIs).
-Unfortunately, this study didn’t compare its results with a placebo and, therefore, the research is inconclusive.
+In a 2014 study, 12 people with OCD were given St. John’s Wort as a substitute for OCD medication. ⁷ This reduced symptoms and had just as much of an effect as selective serotonin reuptake inhibitors (SSRIs).
+Unfortunately, this study didn’t compare its results with a placebo.
+Therefore, the research is inconclusive.

 Furthermore, one study with a controlled placebo saw no reduction in OCD symptoms when patients were given St. John’s Wort.
 With that, it’s difficult to tell how effective this herbal remedy is.